DOTEL0Y/E-Commerce--LIT-Farms-Artificial-Research-Data-and-Software-Management-ARDSM-Tetrahydrocannabinol/README.md

 The goal of this is now to take the query the customerID and with that data construct artificial orders from 2024, Dec -> 2025, Dec

-### Generate orders script!~
+### Chapter 3.1: Generate orders script!~
-Below is the code that allowed to construction.
+Below is the code.
-Note that I imported pandas to achieve this
+Note that I imported pandas to achieve this as well.

 ```
 import pandas as pd
 import psycopg2